matsue-nii/ufekt/README.md

 Dataset must be given as a csv file.
 It must compose of $T$ by $P$ matrix where $T$ and $P$ indicate the length of time series and the number of vairables, respectively.
 Please see `datasets_sample1.csv` file as an example.

 ## Command-line arguments
-Some values of parameters can be changed using command-line options below:
+Some values of parameters can be changed in the command-line options:
 - `--max_rank`: set a maximum rank which is used for search range to find the best rank for outlier detection [default value: 50]
 - `--min_rank`: set a minimum rank which is used for search range to find the best rank for outlier detection [default value: 10]
 - `-w`: set a window size or the length of subsequence of time series [default value: 2]